-145.154.
-"Planning for adaptation (to address and prepare for impacts) and mitigation (to reduce future climate change, for example by cutting emissions) is becoming more widespread, but current implementation efforts are insufficient to avoid increasingly negative social, environmental, and economic consequences."
-Id.
-146.155.
-These impacts, which exacerbate the risk of pollutant discharges and/or releases from precipitation and/or flooding, have already occurred, are continuing to occur, and are certain to worsen over time.
-"There is strong scientific consensus that carbon dioxide in the atmosphere warms" the air and sea surface, accelerates sea level rise, makes the ocean more acidic, causes shifts in precipitation and weather patterns, and leads to more extreme weather events, among other effects."
+- 154. "Planning for adaptation (to address and prepare for impacts) and mitigation (to reduce future climate change, for example by cutting emissions) is becoming more widespread, but current implementation efforts are insufficient to avoid increasingly negative social, environmental, and economic consequences."
+Id. - 155.
+These impacts, which exacerbate the risk of pollutant discharges and/or releases from precipitation and/or flooding, have already occurred, are continuing to occur, and are certain to worsen over time. - "There is strong scientific consensus that carbon dioxide in the atmosphere warms the air 156. and sea surface, accelerates sea level rise, makes the ocean more acidic, causes shifts in precipitation and weather patterns, and leads to more extreme weather events, among other effects."
 R.I.
 Coastal Res.
 Mgmt.
 Council ("CRMC"), R.I.
 Ocean Special Area Mgmt.
-Plan ("RI Ocean SAMP"), Vol. 1, Ch.
-3: Global Climate Change, at 5 (2010), http://seagrant.gso.uri.edu/oceansamp/pdf/samp_approved/300_GlobalClimateChange_APPRO VED_5.4_Clean.pdf.
+Plan ("RI Ocean SAMP"), Vol. 1.
+Ch.
+3: Global Climate Change, 5 (2010),at http://seagrant.gso.uri.edu/oceansamp/pdf/samp approved/300 GlobalClimateChange APPRO VED 5.4 Clean.pdf. - 157.
 "These effects are already being witnessed globally and in Rhode Island and are projected to intensify in years to come."
-Id .
-149.158.
+Id. - 158.
 "Infrastructure will be increasingly compromised by climate-related hazards, including sea level rise, coastal flooding, and intense precipitation events."
 Third Nat'l Climate Assessment, Ch.
 16: Northeast, at 379.

-1. Precipitation Severe or intense precipitation events have caused, contributed to, and will continue to cause and contribute to pollutant discharges and/or releases from the Providence
+1. Precipitation